GospelSounders/adventhymnals/content/02.christ-in-song/08.601-700/03.621-630/05.I-Could-Not-Do-Without/docs.md

 ---
+title: |
-title: 625.
-I Could Not Do Without
+    625. I Could Not Do Without - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 625.
+I Could Not Do Without.
+I could not do without Thee, O Saviour of the lost, Whose wondrous love redeemed me, At such tremendous cost; Thy righteousness, Thy pardon, Thy precious blood must be My only hope and comfort,  My glory and my plea.
+    keywords:  |
-    keywords: Christ in Song, I Could Not Do Without, I could not do without Thee,
+        Christ in Song, adventhymnals, advent hymnals, I Could Not Do Without, I could not do without Thee.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 625. I COULD NOT DO WITHOUT
+####  Christ in Song,

 ```txt
 1.